LBaaS/lbaas-api/lbaas-tenant-api.md

 ### 15.2 Description
-The remove load balancer function removes the specified load balancer and its associated configuration from the account.
+Remove load balancer removes the specified load balancer and its associated configuration from the account.
 Any and all configuration data is immediately purged and is not recoverable.

 This operation does not require a request body.